BDC Hamburger Icon

 3. Create a cohesive sales and marketing strategy.

-Marketing generates sales leads, and sales teams are responsible for lead conversions.
-Without marketing, your sales team won’t have leads.
-Without a sales team, your marketing team won’t have the feedback it needs to improve marketing campaigns
+Marketing generates sales leads and sales teams are responsible for lead conversions.
+Without marketing, your sales team wouldn’t have leads and, without a sales team, your marketing team wouldn’t have the feedback it needs to improve marketing campaigns

 Explain to your teams that your business growth strategy must have both components.
 A successful, cohesive sales and marketing strategy may look like this: